 Where to stay to visit Petra

-As a tip in the end of the article, in order to have a better experience for booking hotel rooms to visit Petra in Jordan, using an easy to use, thorough solution like Eligasht online hotel room booking service is something you can use.
-With this service you can check all the available options and choose from them base on your preferences.
+As a tip at the end of the article, in order to have a better experience for booking hotel rooms to visit Petra in Jordan, using an easy to use, a thorough solution like Eligasht online hotel room booking service is something you can use.
+With this service, you can check all the available options and choose from them based on your preferences.